-February 24th marked the annual Maha Shivaratri celebration, a sleepless night of fasting and austerities in honor of Lord Shiva.
+February 24th marked the annual Maha Shivaratri celebration, a sleepless night of fasting and austerities in honour of Lord Shiva.

 Amma celebrated this year’s Shivaratri in Mangaluru with the tour group and a handful of local devotees.
 It was a humble occasion free from the busyness of the previous day’s public program.